Platform & Media

 The trust economy

-RED's core dynamic is peer recommendation.
+RED core dynamic is peer recommendation.
 Users go there to find out what real people think about products, places, experiences, and ideas.
-The platform has spent years cultivating a culture of authenticity — and its users are extremely good at detecting when something isn't genuine.
+The platform has spent years cultivating a culture of authenticity — and its users are extremely good at detecting when something is not genuine.

-This means paid content that reads like paid content doesn't just underperform — it actively damages brand perception.
-The brands that succeed on RED treat it like earned media, not paid media, even when they're paying for it.
+This means paid content that reads like paid content does not just underperform — it actively damages brand perception.
+The brands that succeed on RED treat it like earned media, not paid media, even when they are paying for it.

 What actually works